-At the Sonn Law Group there is very little in the way of broker and advisor misconduct that our FINRA arbitrations lawyers haven’t seen.
-We are well suited to help you purse financial recovery across a variety of securities law case types.
+At the Sonn Law Group, there is very little in the way of broker and advisor misconduct that our FINRA arbitrations lawyers haven’t seen.
+We are well suited to help you pursue financial recovery across a variety of securities law case types.

 4. Does the attorney have a long history of success in FINRA arbitration matters?